Kemojiji/Game-Show-Networking-/README.md

 # Game-Show-Networking-

-This programe is built base on python, include two file Client and Server.
+### Description

-The server allows mutiple clients run at a same time, and all client's win-lost record is also stored on server
+* This programe is built base on python, include two file Client and Server.

-To start
+* The server allows mutiple clients run at a same time, and all client's win-lost record is also stored on the server.

-Run the server first, then client.
+### Installing To start

-required library
+* Run the server first, then client
-import socket
+* import socket
-import threading
+* import threading
-import random
+* import random